Los Angeles Free Press: 1969–1970 upheavals and the end of the Kunkin era

 In spite of its apparent ascension, however, the business was awash in red ink.
 The paper had begun to rely more and more heavily on sex ads for its revenues, and fell into debt after Kunkin bought two expensive Mergenthaler printing presses.

 In November 1969, Free Press reporter Jerry Applebaum and a group of staffers, including Alex Apostolides, left en masse after disagreements with Kunkin, to found their own paper, called Tuesday's Child.
 Shortly thereafter, after Kunkin failed to make an employee tax payment in 1970, the paper was seized by the Internal Revenue Service and temporarily shut down.
 At this point, much of the newspaper's remaining staff and then-editor Brian Kirby left the paper and began another competing newspaper, called The Staff.

 The split in the staff began a downward spiral for the Free Press.
 Kunkin borrowed $60,000, putting up the paper's name and logo as collateral.
 The note was cosigned by Marvin Miller, a major Los Angeles County sex industry publisher who both advertised in the paper and allowed Kunkin to use his presses after he lost his original printers.
 In 1971, Kunkin defaulted and the loan was foreclosed, and Miller became the new owner of the paper.
 He, in turn, sold the paper to Troy Boal and Don Partrick of San Diego, who formed New Way Enterprises, Ltd. to publish the Free Press.

 Kunkin stayed on as editor until he was fired in August 1973.
+At this point, contributors and columnists included Jay Robert Nash, Chuck Stone, Nicholas von Hoffman, Ralph Nader, Charles Bukowski, Alicia Sandoval, and I. F. Stone.

-(After he lost the Free Press, Kunkin started another competing paper called The Weekly News, with much the same tone as the original Free Press, which went out of business after only three or four issues.)
+After he lost the Free Press, Kunkin started another competing paper called the Los Angeles Weekly News, with much the same tone as the original Free Press — and many original contributors, including Harlan Ellison, Ron Cobb, and Gilbert Shelton's The Fabulous Furry Freak Brothers strip.
+The LA Weekly News didn't last, however, going out of business after only three or four issues.